Children, Love and Sexual IntimacyApr 14, 2018

 As you grow more love, come to truly know yourself as love, live in, and take action from love, so too your children will respond in miraculous ways.
-The approach to lovemaking that we teach at our Making Love Retreat and Being Love retreat, offers a space where the barriers, layers and shielding can just fall away, to effortlessly reveal the Love that is the source of your being.
+The approach to lovemaking that I teach at the Making Love Retreat, offers a space where the barriers, layers and shielding can just fall away, to effortlessly reveal the Love that is the source of your being.

-Wouldn't that just be the best gift you could give your children, no matter what age they are, in 2012?
+Wouldn't that just be the best gift you could give your children, no matter what age they are?

-For more information or to register for our 6 days of immersion in a revolutionary teaching go to The Making Love Retreat
+For more information or to register for our 6 days of immersion in revolutionary teaching go to The Making Love Retreat.

 P.S Your body is not broken.
 Menopause is a gateway, a privilege, a time to embrace change with grace and step into a life that is empowered, loving and alive.
 This is your birthright as a woman.
 You have been waiting for this all your life...
 Buy my book Tantric Sex and Menopause on Amazon AUS, Amazon US & Amazon UK.

 SIGN UP HERE for my free tips on Love, Intimacy, and Relationships.